What is a Virtual Team?

 - A 24-hour workday: Companies can operate on a 24-hour schedule by having shifts in different countries (different time zones).

 - Greater availability of talent: Members can be hired anywhere, thus eliminating the restriction of relying solely on the local talent pool.

 Disadvantages of Virtual Teams

 There are several disadvantages of a virtual team such as:

 - Technological issues: Virtual teams are reliant on the internet and computer for completing work.
 Therefore, technological issues may cause difficulties and put work on hold until the technological issue is resolved.

 - Communication issues: Non-verbal communication can be easily misjudged and can lead to a lack of trust and common knowledge sharing.

 - Poor team bonding: A typical virtual team involves members connecting with each other for a specific issue or problem and the disbandment of the team once the issue or problem is resolved.
 Virtual teams lack time to get to know each other and bond.
-This may lead to miscommunication and lack of effective collaboration.
+This may lead to miscommunication and a lack of effective collaboration.

 - Management problems: Virtual teams can be hard to manage if the members are not great communicators and lack leadership skills.
 For example, a member may resort to silence instead of speaking out about a poorly performing team member.
 This would hurt team cohesion and create hostility among the team members.